SuperOffice/SDK-Doc/Customer.Service.Support/CRMScript/advanced/ui/blogic-screen-elements/Parser Code.md

 sortOrder: 16
 ---

-This element lets you display HTML text, including data from the database as parser-variables.
+This element lets you display HTML text, including data from the database as parser variables.
 The database query is defined using a [line-based query syntax](@crmscript_blogic_query_syntax).

 The body fields contain the HTML text to use for the element.